-Preheat the oven to 350 degrees F. Prepare a 9 x 13 inch baking pan with cooking spray.
+- Preheat the oven to 350ºF.
+Prepare a 9 x 13 inch baking pan with cooking spray.

-Put the sorghum flour, sunflower seeds, and xanthan gum in the bowl of a food processor fitted with a steel blade and process until the sunflower seeds are finely chopped.
+- Put the sorghum flour, sunflower seeds, and xanthan gum in the bowl of a food processor fitted with a steel blade and process until the sunflower seeds are finely chopped.
 Add the coconut oil and palm sugar and pulse until the mixture is a crumbly meal, much like a pie crust.
 Do not over-process.
 Press the crumbly mixture into the prepared baking pan.
 Bake for 8 – 10 minutes, until the crust is lightly golden brown.

-While the crust is baking, prepare the filling.
+- While the crust is baking, prepare the filling.
 Put the eggs in the food processor (no need to wash the bowl) and pulse several times until the yolks are broken.
 Add the honey, stevia, arrowroot, lemon zest, lemon juice, and almond milk.
 Pulse several times, about one second each, until thoroughly combined.
 Pour the lemon mixture over the hot crust then sprinkle the shredded coconut evenly over the top.

-Bake for 15 – 20 minutes, until the center of the lemon bars are set.
+- Bake for 15 – 20 minutes, until the center of the lemon bars are set.
 Let cool completely then cut into squares approximately 2 x 2 inches each.
 Store in the refrigerator.